Goader/subtitles/README.md

 close to optimal division for audio to be processed.

 Input video should be at least 256x144, output video is in .avi format.
-Threads parameter is set due to author's laptop.
+Threads parameter is set as for author's laptop.